The comprehensive fine arts curriculum enables students to communicate at a basic level in the four art disciplines - art, music, movement and drama.

 Our standards based program introduces children to various aspects of art including materials and techniques, elements and principles of art and design, art history, aesthetics, and art criticism.
 Creativity and original ideas are stressed in visual arts, while students are also required to demonstrate an understanding of concepts and techniques.
 Students further develop their knowledge of art elements by experimenting with a variety of mediums.
 All students participate and achieve success at their own level.
 This challenge of diverse levels and learning styles is accommodated by the flexibility and expertise of our talented art educator.

 Music is a structured and progressive program at Queen of Angels for teaching music skills to children.
 It is a multi-sensory program with some of the approach being done through singing.
 Singing enables children to become instant music makers without the need to learn how to play an instrument.
-Children become aware of musical elements including pulse, rhythm, pitch, loudness and speed.
+Children become aware of musical elements including pulse, rhythm, pitch, dynamics and tempo.
 Activities and musical games support multi-sensory learning and make the lessons fun.
 The singing lessons are carefully structured to build the key musical skills of listening, singing in tune, inner hearing, and ultimately reading and writing music.
 Taught in this way, classroom music builds children’s motivation, enthusiasm and confidence, and lays the foundation for a lifetime of enjoyment.

 "Let's pretend!" are the creative words most spoken in Queen of Angel's Drama offerings.
 Students explore the fundamentals of acting as the actor